bitzesty/qae/README.md

 Your application should now be running at https://localhost/

-### Installing Poxa

-If you need to test collaborators editing the application at the same time, install [poxa](https://github.com/bitzesty/poxa).

 ### Installing Malware Scanning

 Files are uploaded to S3 and then scanned with ClamAV via the Vigilion service.